Mishalzeera/the-money-manager/README.md

 reinstalling packages, no connection could be made to Mongo.

-Opening the repository in GitPod from the GitHub page and creating a temporary env file did launce the app fine.
+Opening the repository in GitPod from the GitHub page and creating a temporary env file did launch the app fine.
 So then it was deployed to Heroku, where it is also working fine.
 However still a persistent error message ("pymongo.errors.ServerSelectionTimeoutError") and no app launch in VSCode.

 Strangely this is also happening with previous projects that were begun